Riot Fest: 2015

+Saturday saw the return of the "Riot Fest Speaks" panel series, once again moderated by Henry Rollins.
+Sunday also featured an additional "Riot Fest Speaks" panel, Basement Screams, on Chicago's independent and punk scenes.

 2016

 On May 12, 2016, it was announced that after 33 years, the Misfits lineup of Glenn Danzig, Jerry Only and Doyle Wolfgang von Frankenstein would reunite and headline the Riot Fest in Chicago and Denver in September 2016.